Harsh7-code/Harsh7-code/README.md

 <h1 align="center">Hi 👋</h1>
-<h3 align="center">I'm a Frontend Web Developer and Cloud enthusiast with a keen interest in Artificial Intelligence.
+<h3 align="center">I’m an aspiring software engineer with a keen interest in Artificial Intelligence.
 I enjoy bringing a static design or idea to life and learning new technologies in the process.
 </h3>
 <img align="right" width="400" alt="coding"  src="https://physicsgurukul.files.wordpress.com/2019/02/character-1.gif"/>